edithturn/42-silicon-valley-netwhat/README.md

 - [training to nwtwhat](https://github.com/abdlalisalmi/netwhat-trainer)

-:girl: :information_source:

-**The concepts were extracted from various web resources for educational purposes only.**
+:girl: :fireworks:  The concepts were extracted from various web resources for educational purposes only.